yonismuse/osTicket-prereqs/README.md

 <h3> <a href="https://github.com/yonismuse/osTicket-lifecycle"> Enterprise Help Desk System Implementation Part 3</a></h3>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This part of the project outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>Environments and Technologies Used</h2>